gazebo-web/cloudsim/README.md

     - Services
 - A **Cycler** component that allows cycling over different regions in a cloud provider, implementing different strategies to enable multi-region support.
 - An **Email Sender** that allows notifying users about their simulations.

-The cloudsim library provides multiple components that are used by applications to run simulations in the cloud.
-These components usually are an abstraction of a third-party service that will be consumed by cloudsim, and they were created in order to let the application decide which technologies to use.

 A more extensive description of each component and examples on how to create applications will be introduced in a future version of this document.